K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 ***********************  Oct 9, 2025  K7MDL *****************************
-Update: This now seems to be fully functional for the features I have defined.
-The 2 BT keyboards I have both work for all keys teh equivalent PS2 keyboard had assigned.
+Update: Oct 29, 2025:  This is fully functional for the features I have defined.
+Tested 3 BT keyboards.
+The K380s is a BLE keyboard and curerntl;y does not reconnect so it required you to poair it each connection for now.
+All keys for the equivalent PS2 keyboard are assigned.
+See Wiki pages.
 *************************************************************************

 3 years ago (2022) SP5IOU modied the K3NG Keyer Arduino code to support an ESP32.
 This repository is forked from his repositiry at https://github.com/aimeiz/k3ng_cw_keyer-master_2022.
 After changing the pin assignments it worked on my ESP32-WROOM-32 dev board.
 I used the board described in this Wiki page https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki/CPU-Module

 I then integrated a BT Keyboard library from https://github.com/turgu1/bt-keyboard.
 It is a bit different in that the ESP32 is a HID host connecting to a BT keyboard for input.
 Most examples just convert a USB or PS2 keyboard to BT to connect to a PC.

 I am using ESP-IDF to compile.
 Arduino32 is added as a component.
 I first tried Arduino IDE but I was not able to get a BT classic keyboard (Logitech K380) to fully connect after it was discovered.
 My BLE Rii i8+ keyboard worked fine though.
 My BT_Keyboard test programs behaved the same.
-I ported it to esp-idf and BT classic works proper.
+I ported it to esp-idf and BT classic works proper as does the Rii.
+Working on a solution to the K380s not reconnecting.

 I was getting RTOS WDT warnings while dits and dahs were being sent, competing with the BT service task.
 I put the main program loop and check_bt_keyboard() into their own RTOS tasks and the problem seems to be solved for now.
 Seem OK at 30WPM and 13WPM.
 More testing required.

 The BT keyboard translates BT key codes to match the PS2 keycodes and calls into the slightly modified PS2 keyboard function.
 See the K3NG docs for USB\PS2 Keyboard commands.
 I have a copy of the BT keyboard commands on this Wiki page https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki/BT-Keyboard-Key-Assignments.
 Not all keys on a PS2/USB keyboard are present on these compact BT keyboards.
-I may alter some of teh key assignments over time.
+I may alter some of the key assignments over time.

-Tested with BLE keyboard Rii i8+ mini keyboard and the Logitech K380 which happens to use BT classic.
+Tested with BLE K380s and Rii i8+ mini keyboards, and the Logitech K380 which happens to use BT classic.

 I plan to fork the orignal K2NG repo then merge my changes into it so that this benefit from the updates to the original.
 Since this version is currently compiled under esp-idf framework, it is not likely to be accepted into the main repo.